anishr-aj/Bank-Management-System/README.md

 ➕ Create new accounts (account number, holder name, initial balance)

-💰 Deposit money to an account
+💰 Deposit money to an account, you can use multiple accounts.

 ➖ Withdraw money from an account (with basic validation)